The Homegrown Preschooler – Curriculum Review

 Memory Work – When our youngest was four, she learned 160 VP history cards that year (even though she was a pre-reader), along with 24 history sentences, several others hundred facts related to grammar, geography, Latin, poems and more because we regularly and diligently used CDs and table time to review.
 She also learned the letter sounds and started on a notebook-sized time-line.
 I say all of this so that you realize your littles are capable of learning a LOT.

 This is NOT to say that you should set them at the table and force information down their throats.
 Kids this age, however, can learn a ton through CD’s, good DVD’s, books and great visual aids such as flashcards.
 Also, if you have older kids, why not include your younger kids?
 They are sponges.
 If you start early “training their brains to retain,” you’ll be amazed at how much they really can and do retain as they grow older.

-More Fun Ways to Learn while Homeschooling Preschool and Kindergarten
+More Fun Ways of Getting Started Homeschooling Preschool and Kindergarten